 Multi-year contracts with auto-renewal and 90%+ retention, a diversified customer base (no single building dominating), an account-management layer so the company isn't the owner, clean and compliant labor records, and healthy route density.
 The diagnostic scores where you sit on each and shows what moving up would be worth.

 It's the first thing a buyer stress-tests.
 Once a single account passes ~12–15% of revenue, buyers price the risk it leaves on the next bid and may structure part of the price as an earnout or holdback tied to that account renewing.
-The fix is deliberate diversification before you list, plus locking that account into a longer term — both of which the memo lays out.
+The fix is deliberate diversification before you list, plus locking that account into a longer term.